 Keep trying things and running simulations to see what happens.
 After some experimentation you will find a way to get the supply chain to run for 30 days and even longer.
-If a simulation runs past 30 days, you can click the “Stop” button on the simulation screen to stop the simulation.
-Cincinnati Seasonings uses a 30 day S&OP cycle (sales and operations planning cycle) and that is why you focus on 30 day simulations.
+If a simulation runs past 30 days, you can click the “Stop” button in the upper right corner of the simulation screen to stop the simulation.
+At Cincinnati Seasonings they use a 30 day S&OP cycle (sales and operations planning cycle).
+That is why you focus on 30 day simulations.
 Every 30 days the company updates its demand forecasts at the stores and changes production rates at the factory, and that in turn leads to changes in the routes and delivery quantities.
-So there isn’t much point in running Cincinnati Seasonings simulations beyond 30 days.
+So there isn’t much point in running simulations beyond 30 days.
 Your job is to manage supply chain operations from one 30-day S&OP cycle to the next, and find ways to meet product demand while also reducing inventory and operating costs.

 [Using SCM Globe on a wifi connection with weak signal strength or on a slow landline connection will cause the simulations to run slowly.]

 TIP: Save backup copies of your supply chain model from time to time as you make changes.
 Then if a change doesn’t work out, you can restore from a saved copy.